Solicitors who specialise in the right to manage

 - You can never keep everyone happy.
 Some tenants might be keen to develop the building and others are against.
 This creates conflict, and the director of the RTM company might shoulder the blame.
 All members of the company have to be aware of both the financial and practical responsibilities involved with a RTM company.

-- The current landlord is entitled to join the company as a member too, and depending on the way in which the company is structured, they might have voting rights to determine what course of action is taken.
+- The current freeholder is entitled to join the company as a member too, and depending on the way in which the company is structured, they might have voting rights to determine what course of action is taken.

 - The financial control aspects of company management have to be considered.
 There’s more to RTM than just arranging to do jobs as needed; you have to monitor budgets and cash flow, and chase up payments from tenants which become overdue.
 If you are not on top of the finances, this can cause problems which put the company at risk.